Wintus/Wikipedia-Blame/README.md

 - Automatically builds and deploys on pushes to the main branch.
 - Uses the latest GitHub Pages deployment methods.
 - Supports manual deployment via GitHub Actions workflow dispatch.

+## Future Extensions

+- Find first/last _deletion_ of text.
+- Allow user selection to search further if multiple occurrences exist.
+- Implement visual highlighting of the found text within the revision content.
+- Support for additional Wikipedia languages.
+- More robust error handling and user feedback.
+- Advanced caching strategies.